thymeleaf/thymeleaf-docs/docs/articles/thvsjsp.md

 disappears when the input gains focus (usually by the user clicking on it).

 Sounds good, doesn't it?
-Unfortunately not all browsers support this yet (as of 2011, Opera 11 and Firefox 4 do), but we are safe using these features anyway because all browsers will treat an input of a type they do not understand (`email`) as a `text` input, and will silently ignore the `placeholder` attribute in the same way they ignore Thymeleaf's `th:*` ones.
+And even if some browser didn't support this, we would still be safe using these features anyway because all browsers will treat an input of a type they do not understand (`email`) as a `text` input, and will silently ignore the `placeholder` attribute in the same way they ignore Thymeleaf's `th:*` ones.

 ### Doing HTML5 with JSP